-SEA Directive Requirement Where this information - is provided An outline of the contents and main objectives of the plan or programme.
-Chapter 2 Relationship of the plan with other relevant plans and programmes.
-Chapter 4 & Annex A The relevant aspects of the current state of the environment and the likely evolution thereof without implementation of the plan or programme.
-Chapter 5 & Annex B The environmental characteristics of areas likely to be significantly affected.
-Chapter 5 & Annex B Any existing environmental problems which are relevant to the plan or programme including, in particular, those relating to any areas of a particular environmental importance, such as areas designated pursuant to Directives 79/409/EEC and 92/43/EEC.
-Chapter 5, Annex B & Annex C The environmental protection objectives, established at international, Community or national level, which are relevant to the plan or programme and the way those objectives and any environmental, considerations have been taken into account during its preparation.
-Annex B The likely significant effects on the environment, including on issues such as biodiversity, population, human health, fauna, flora, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors (1).
-Chapter 5, 6 & 7 The measures envisaged to prevent, reduce and as fully as possible offset any significant adverse effects on the environment of implementing the plan or programme.
-Chapter 7 & 8 An outline of the reasons for selecting the alternatives dealt with, and a description of how the assessment was undertaken including any difficulties (such as technical deficiencies or lack of know-how) encountered in compiling the required information.
-Chapter 2 & 7 and Annex E A description of measures envisaged concerning monitoring in accordance with Art.
-10. Chapter 8 A non-technical summary of the information provided under the above headings See separate NTS document
+SEA Directive Requirement Where this Additional information SET Breetive Requirement information is provided since the 2009 provided Appraisal An outline of the contents and main objectives of Chapter 2 Updated to reflect the plan or programme.
+1 changes made to the AAP 1.10 L 1.11 0.1 L 1.08.11.11.11. and Masterplan.
+Relationship of the plan with other relevant plans Chapter 4 & Updated to reflect and programmes.
+Annex A changes in policy made 1 0 since 2009.
+The relevant aspects of the current state of the Chapter 5 & Further information environment and the likely evolution thereof Annex B provided in regard to the without implementation of the plan or likely evolution of the programme. baseline in the absence of the AAP.
+The environmental characteristics of areas likely Chapter 5 & Baseline updated in to be significantly affected.
+Annex B regard to landscape and visual aspects.
+Any existing environmental problems which are Chapter 5, Baseline updated in relevant to the plan or programme including, in Annex B & regard to designated particular, those relating to any areas of a Annex C water bodies. particular environmental importance, such as areas designated pursuant to Directives 79/409/EEC and 92/43/EEC.
+The environmental protection objectives, Annex B No updates to these established at international, Community or Chapter 6 objectives. national level, which are relevant to the plan or Table 7.1 , programme and the way those objectives and any environmental considerations have been taken into account during its preparation.
+The likely significant effects on the environment, Chapter 5,6 & Assessment findings including on issues such as biodiversity, 7 updated as a result of the population, human health, fauna, flora, soil, refinements made to the water, air, climatic factors, material assets, AAP and consultation cultural heritage including architectural and comments received. archaeological heritage, landscape and the interrelationship between the above factors (1).
+The measures envisaged to prevent, reduce and as Chapter 7 & 8 Mitigation and fully as possible offset any significant adverse 1 recommendations effects on the environment of implementing the updated as a result of the plan or programme. refinements made to the AAP and consultation comments received.
+An outline of the reasons for selecting the Chapter 2 & 7, Updated description of alternatives dealt with, and a description of how Annex E and the options development the assessment was undertaken including any Annex F process and justification difficulties (such as technical deficiencies or lack of the refinements made. of know-how) encountered in compiling the Inclusion of a separate required information. section describing difficulties encountered in the Appraisal process.